Average blood glucose and the A1C test

 The A1C test (also known as HbA1C or glycated hemoglobin) provides a good general indication of diabetes control.
 It is used to indicate a person’s average blood glucose level over the past few months.
 Unlike daily blood glucose test results, which are reported as mg/dL, A1C is reported as a percentage.
 This can make it difficult to understand the relationship between the two.
 For example, if you test blood glucose 100 times in a month, and your average result is 190 mg/dL this would lead to an A1C of approximately 8.2%, which is above the target recommended by the American Diabetes Association (ADA).2

 The calculation below is provided to illustrate the relationship between A1C and average blood glucose levels.
 This calculation is not meant to replace an actual lab A1C result, but to help you better understand the relationship between your test results and your A1C result.
 Use this information to become more familiar with the relationship between average blood glucose levels and A1C—never as a basis for changing your disease management.

-See how an A1C test result correlates to average daily blood sugar.1 Enter your average blood sugar reading or your latest A1C result and click Calculate.
+See how average daily blood sugar may correlate to A1C levels.1 Enter your average blood sugar reading and click Calculate.